 Brexit: Christmas Eve deal expected despite ‘last-minute hitch’ over fishing, says Coveney

-It is understood agreement largely reached on fair competition and fishing rights
+British prime minster Boris Johnson and European Commission president Ursula von der Leyen intervened personally in recent days.
+File photograph: Olivier Hoslet/EPA

-The European Union and Britain could agree the terms of a post-Brexit trade deal within hours, European sources said this morning.
-Photograph: Getty
+European Union and UK negotiators are locked in talks over the final details of a historic post-Brexit deal, with both side engaged in last-minute haggling over fishing rights.

-British prime minister Boris Johnson and European Commission president Ursula von der Leyen are expected to announce a post-Brexit deal after 24 hours of intense negotiations about EU access to British fishing waters.
+However, British prime minister Boris Johnson and European Commission president Ursula von der Leyen are expected to announce a deal later today.

-At 7.30am in Brussels, the main negotiators were still working to nail down the exact wording of the final treaty in the European Commission’s headquarters to seal an agreement on their future relationship after the end of the post-Brexit transition next week after talks through the night.
+In Brussels, the main negotiators are still working to nail down the exact wording of the final treaty in the European Commission’s headquarters to seal an agreement on their future relationship after the end of the post-Brexit transition next week after talks through the night.

 Minister for Foreign Affairs Simon Coveney said he believes there will be a Christmas Eve Brexit deal despite a “last-minute hitch” related to the small text of a fisheries agreement.